-3.1.5 An ecological walkover was carried out by a suitably experienced ecologists on 9th January 2023.
+3.1.5 An ecological walkover was carried out by a suitably experienced ecologists on 9th January 2023 and updated on the 7th of February 2025.
 The survey assessed the ecological value of the site and recorded any protected habitats and evidence of / potential for any protected or notable species on site or within the relevant surrounding area.
 Any incidental records or evidence of species were noted, and each habitat was assessed for its potential to support protected or notable species.